Serious spoilers for the entire story ahead:

 - Eating Lunch Alone: In the first chapter, we discover that for the past several weeks, she has locked herself in an empty stall in the girl's bathroom to eat lunch where the bullies won't find her.

-- Eleventh Hour Superpower: Invoked.
-Taylor has Panacea tamper with her brain to try to remove the restrictions on her power, which cuts down her range and fine control, but allows her power to effect everything instead of being limited to bugs.
+- 11th-Hour Superpower: Invoked.
+Taylor has Panacea tamper with her brain to try to remove the restrictions on her power, which cuts down her range and fine control, but allows her power to affect everything instead of being limited to bugs.

 - Former Friend of Alpha Bitch: Said Alpha Bitch being Emma Barnes (see Characters.Worm Others).

-- Freaky Fashion, Mild Mind: Taylor, dresses in a black and grey costume made of Black Widow spidersilk and armor plates with yellow lenses for eyes, and later uses her bug control powers to use bugs as a mask.
-She was assumed to be a villain from her first time out in costume, and many characters find her disturbing, intimidating, and an overall badass (though her actions while in costume certainly help those views along).
+- Freaky Fashion, Mild Mind: Taylor dresses in a black and grey costume made of Black Widow spider silk and armor plates with yellow lenses for eyes and later uses her bug control powers to use bugs as a mask.
+She was assumed to be a villain her first time out in costume, and many characters find her disturbing, intimidating, and an overall badass (though her actions while in costume certainly help those views along).
 Seeing things from her point of view, she's bluffing or has practical reasons for such a costume (Black Widow dragline silk is as strong as steel and much tougher).
 She's just an awkward and insecure teenage girl who's had a tough time.

 - Friend to Bugs: While initially Taylor finds bugs as creepy as most 15-year-olds would, the intensity of her first months in costume working with bugs on a daily basis leaves her finding their presence comforting, instead.